-- 1. Declare standards to be "GSTC Recognized", according to the terms of the GSTC Recognition of Standards Manual as approved by the CEO and the Board. - 2.
-Validate and provide surveillance of GSTC's contracted partner Accreditation Body declarations of "GSTC Accredited Certification Bodies". - 3.
+- a.
+Declare standards to be "GSTC-Recognized Standard", according to the terms of the GSTC-Recognized Manual as approved by the CEO and the Board; - b.
+Validate and provide surveillance of GSTC's contracted partner Accreditation Body declarations of "GSTC-Accredited Certification Bodies"; and - c.
 Function as an Accreditation Body for tourism subsectors where GSTC does not otherwise have an external partner Accreditation Body in place.

 The Panel shall operate independently of the GSTC Board and executive staff regarding specific applications.
 The Panel shall have no involvement with the day-to-day administrative operations of GSTC and none of the responsibilities, legal obligations or liabilities associated with being a Director.